GAEA: A Geolocation Aware Conversational Assistant: Introduction

 \section{Introduction}

 Image geolocalization \cite{transgeo,vivanco2024geoclip,haas2024pigeon,georeasoner-icml25,yan2024georeasoner} is a notoriously challenging task, in which, conventional AI models predict the precise GPS coordinate of an image taken anywhere on Earth.~Moreover, seasonal changes, geographical and climatic diversity, changes in solar zenith angle, and lack of diverse image distributions make the geolocalization task more challenging.
-Although difficult, geolocalization has direct applications in multiple domains, including tourism, navigation \cite{chalvatzaras2022survey}, urban planning \cite{shen2017streetvizor}, and security \cite{vivanco2024geoclip}, among many.
+Although challenging, geolocalization has direct applications in multiple domains, including tourism \cite{chalvatzaras2022survey}, navigation, urban planning \cite{shen2017streetvizor}, and security \cite{vivanco2024geoclip, dutta2024multiview}, among others.

-Recently,~CLIP-inspired image-to-GPS retrieval approach, GeoCLIP \cite{vivanco2024geoclip}, has shown significant performance in global-scale image geolocalization.
-To further mitigate the performance gap, and to increase the generalization capacity of the models, interestingly, a new wave of works infuse {\em human-level cognition and inference capacity} in their model training \cite{haas2024pigeon, georeasoner-icml25,yan2024georeasoner}.~E.g., PIGEON is trained on data from the popular geolocalization game GeoGuesser \cite{geoguessr}; a recent vision-language model, GeoReasoner \cite{georeasoner-icml25} use user- and administrator-maintained approximately 3K textual clues from GeoGuessr and Tuxun gaming platforms.
+Recently, the CLIP-inspired image-to-GPS retrieval approach, GeoCLIP \cite{vivanco2024geoclip}, has shown significant performance in global-scale image geolocalization.
+To further mitigate the performance gap, and to increase the generalization capacity of the models, interestingly, a new wave of works infuse {\em human-level cognition and inference capacity} in their model training \cite{haas2024pigeon, georeasoner-icml25,yan2024georeasoner}.~E.g., PIGEON is trained on data from the popular geolocalization game GeoGuesser \cite{geoguessr}; a recent vision-language model, GeoReasoner \cite{georeasoner-icml25} uses user- and administrator-maintained approximately 3K textual clues from GeoGuessr and Tuxun gaming platforms.